 What is mud fever?

 At the time of the year, mud fever starts to become a worry for many people, and it’s easy to see why.
-Mud fever is more than just a bit of a sore area, or at least it can be if not treated quickly and efficiently using relevant products and correct mudslide_lotion_1L 200x200management.
+Mud fever is more than just a bit of a sore area, or at least it can be if not treated quickly and efficiently using relevant products and correct management.
 In this blog, we have a look at what mud fever is and what issues it can cause.

 Mud fever, greasy heel, cracked heel, pastern dermatitis – whatever you call it, mud fever is an issue that many horses suffer with and many horse owners deal with each year.
 By understanding a little bit more about it and how it’s caused, you might find yourself in a better position to prevent your horse suffering this year.